Empowering Robot Path Planning with Large Language Models: osmAG Map Topology & Hierarchy Comprehension with LLMs: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In the rapidly evolving field of artificial intelligence, LLMs are becoming increasingly prevalent, opening new opportunities for enhancing robots' intelligence.
-However, effectively leveraging LLMs in robotics to augment the intelligence of robots remains an active area of research.
-This letter aims to introduce osmAG as a versatile map representation for future LLM-robot systems, designed to be interpretable by LLMs, compatible with traditional robotic algorithms, and understandable to humans.
+In the rapidly evolving field of AI, LLMs are increasingly used to enhance robotic intelligence, though integrating them remains a key research area.
+This paper introduces osmAG, a map representation suited for LLM-robot systems, interpretable by LLMs, compatible with robotic algorithms, and understandable by humans.
 For proprietary models like ChatGPT, we provide datasets to evaluate the model's comprehension of osmAG, along with osmAG variants to improve performance.
-For open-source models, such as LLaMA2, we provide not only datasets and methods for generating datasets to fine-tune the models, but also supply fine-tuned adapters of the LLaMA2 models for comprehensive testing.

-We are aware that in real robotic applications, the length of actual paths matters.
-By dropping metric information in the map, we cannot guarantee the optimal answer.
-However, due to limitation of token size and large language model's inability of solving math problems, currently we are afraid this is a problem we cannot solve yet.
-However, we are working on closely integrating LLMs and traditional algorithms on osmAG like A* \cite{feng2023osmAG}.
+For open-source models such as LLaMA2, we supply datasets, dataset generation methods, and fine-tuned adapters for comprehensive testing.
+We recognize that in real robotics, path length is crucial, but current token limitations and the LLM’s difficulty with math mean we cannot ensure optimal paths.
+However, we are exploring closer integration of LLMs with traditional algorithms like A* \cite{feng2023osmAG} to address these issues.

-In contrast to traditional robotics, which has been studied for decades, the exploration of integrating traditional robotic algorithms with Large Language Models (LLMs) is just beginning.
-With osmAG, a map representation that is understandable by LLMs, compatible with robotic algorithms, and comprehensible to humans, we aim to expedite this research process.
+Traditional robotics has been explored for decades, but integrating it with LLMs is a new frontier. osmAG aims to accelerate this integration, facilitating a map representation that aligns with LLMs, robotic systems, and human operators.